 The Americans with Disability Act (ADA) provides broad nondiscrimination protection in employment, public services, and public accommodations for individuals with disabilities.

-Student Disability Services coordinates the college wide services for students with documented disabilities.
+The Center for Access coordinates the college wide services for students with documented disabilities.
 These services, include but are not limited to:

 - Arranging for accommodations in classrooms and activities on campus

 - Helping faculty and staff to better understand physical, mental and learning disabilities and provide them with effective methods of working with students.

 - Ensuring assistive technology is available when necessary.

 - Helping students with study skills and organizational skills, books in alternative formats.

 - Compliance Plan